donny-nguyen/donny-nguyen.github.io/_posts/2024-12-06-working-with-analysis-options.md

 We can then customize the linting rules by adding or removing rules from the `analysis_options.yaml` file.

+### Conclusion

-By effectively using the `analysis_options.yaml` file, we can improve the quality, consistency, and maintainability of our Dart code.
+By effectively using the `analysis_options.yaml` file and enabling experimental features like `macros`, we can improve the quality, consistency, and maintainability of our Dart code while staying at the forefront of new Dart capabilities.